-You live in a world filled with sounds.
-Following are some of the sounds that we hear in our day to day life.
+You live in a world filled with full of sounds.
+Following are some of the sounds and vibrations that we hear in our day to day life.

 Different sounds can give us different information.

 |A baby cries||It is frightened, hungry or uncomfortable|

 |People groan||They are in pain|

 |Ring of a telephone||Someone wants to speak to us|

 |Ring of a doorbell||There is a visitor for us|

 |Sirens of fire engines, police cars and ambulances||Warn people to get out of the way|

 1) If you hold one end of a ruler on the table and twang the other end, you can see or feel the ruler moving backwards and forwards (or vibrating) and hear a sound.